CennoxX/KeePass-QuickSearch/Readme.md

 Delete __QuickSearch.plgx__ from your KeePass Plugins folder.

 ## Changelog
+v2.33
+* Added: respect KeePass settings when focussing search box on restoring from tray and minimized
+* Added: KeePass2.x as submodule

 v2.32
-* Fixed: shortcut to activate search bar, now CTRL+SHIFT+X
+* Fixed: shortcut to activate search box, now CTRL+SHIFT+X
 * Added: focus password list on ENTER
-* Added: clear search bar on ESCAPE, hide on ESCAPE if configured on empty search bar
+* Added: clear search box on ESCAPE, hide on ESCAPE if configured on empty search box
-* Added: focus search bar on restoring from tray
+* Added: focus search box on restoring from tray and minimized
 * Added: strike out expired entries

 v2.31